MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-overview.md

 ms.reviewer: v-dehaas
 ---

-# Overview of object detection model
+# Overview of the object detection model

 Object detection can help expedite or automate business processes.
 In retail, it could help streamline inventory management, allowing retail leaders to focus on on-site customer relationships.
 In manufacturing, technicians could use it to speed the repair process to quickly access the manual for a piece of machinery for which the UPC/serial number isn't obvious.